redimp/otterwiki-documentation/installation.md

 ## The `-slim` image variant

-The image of An Otter Wiki runs as root user (with uid=0) and comes bundled with nginx that listens on port 80.
+The full image of An Otter Wiki runs as root user (with uid=0) and comes bundled with nginx that listens on port 80.
 The lighter image variant is the `-slim` image: It's based on alpine, has no nginx bundled and an uWSGI server is running as unprivileged `www-data` user (with uid=33). uWSGI serves both An Otter Wiki and the static files and listens on port 8080.

 Except for the exposes port, the images are interchangeable.
 For example a `docker-compose.yaml` running the most recent version of a `-slim` image: